gestalta/gestalta.github.io/_posts/shibari/performance/2016-10-28-pragueshibarifest.md

    caption: "Performing at Prague Shibari Festival.
 Ropes by Gestalta / Model: Sophia / Photo: Petr Jedinák"
    alt: Shibari performance by Gestalta and Sophia at Prague Shibari Festival 2016
 ---
+Performance on 28th October 2016 at the Prague Shibari Festival, Czech Republic; a 3 day event of workshops and performances organised by Soptik.